 Here is the fabric with the Heat ‘n Bond ironed on to it.

 I used my Gypsy to lay everything out on the mat.
 This was especially helpful when I later added hubcaps and another layer to the bus.
 First, I made this cut because I was just testing to see if it worked and this looked like an easy cut with no intricate pieces.
 I figured if it couldn’t cut this, I might as well scrap the whole plan.
 This bus comes from the Doodlecharms Cricut cartridge.
 I created the hubcaps (seen in the completed project) using circles from the George and Basic Shapes cart.
 Something really helpful about using the Gypsy for this is that I could easily size the hubcaps by positioning them over the wheels to make sure they were appropriately sized.
 Then I drug them to a different area on the mat for cutting. 😀

 Gypsy, have I told you lately that I love you?

 And Now Get Ready for the Cricut to Blow Your Mind…

 Fabric backed with Heat n’ Bond on a very sticky mat.

 Right away I must tell you…USE A VERY STICKY MAT!!
 Now it doesn’t need to be so sticky that you touch it and it won’t come off your hand without surgery, but it needs to either be new or restuck using a variety of methods.
-My favorite product for adding some quick stick is Crafter’s Companion Stick and Spray repositionable adhesive in the purple can.
-It’s hard to find in stock and I’ve only found it online, but I LURVE IT!!!
-You can find a link to it above or on the left side of my page under “Some of My Favorite Crafting Things”.
+This 505 repositionable adhesive is a good product.
 Stick your fabric to the Cricut mat Heat n’ Bond side down.
 Load your mat & try these settings that I used.

 Cricut Machine Settings for Cutting Fabric: